ThemeZee/napoli/readme.txt

 == Changelog ==

+= 1.2.1 =
+* fixed number of posts setting in Magazine widgets

 = 1.2 =
 * added template files for Magazine widgets to improve child theme compatibility
 * added transient caching for Magazine widgets to increase performance